dm-io dot

 2. Compare Plans, Pricing, and Coverage Options

-You need to be comfortable with what you’re spending.
+You should be comfortable with what you’re spending.
 A vehicle service contract can cost anywhere from 60 to hundreds of dollars per month, but generally speaking, the more you spend, the more protection you’ll get.

 3. Read the Fine Print

-You don’t want a surprise when it’s time to take your car into the shop.
+You don’t want a surprise when you’ve settled on a replacement for your expired car warranty.
 Most service contract plans will disqualify cars that have extensive modifications or receive out-of-spec parts or repairs, so make sure you read the contract thoroughly before you sign.

 4. Ask Questions

 Find out what parts are protected under the plan you want and whether you can use your favorite mechanic or if you need to use a specific dealer or shop.
-Ask what modifications might be allowed as well: Not asking can get you into trouble.
+Ask what modifications might be allowed as well: Not asking can get you into trouble when you have a car warranty expiring soon.

 5. Determine What Is Right for Your Car